Growing up, my family talked about God, the concept of God was relevant to me.

 I didn’t forget about the God concept, especially as I built a strong reputation as a leader on campus.

-Sophomore year, one of my Campus Crusade friends, Jessica, returned from a Christmas Conference and told me she was praying for me.
+Sophomore year, one of my Cru friends, Jessica, returned from a Christmas Conference and told me she was praying for me.
 She wanted to talk with me.
 Jessica was a girl I was interested in, so of course I said, yes!

 As I listened to her talk about God and explain the Bible to me I became more interested in God and the things I had been wondering about most of my life.